| <!-- -->Sumi Senthi

 I asked participants to imagine they were about to stream a football match on BBC Sport.
 And prompted them for their thoughts as they went through the prototypes.

-The feedback helped to refine the interaction and gave us more confidence in the iconography, text changes, and designs for smaller screens (which couldn't display the full experience).
+The feedback helped to refine the interaction and gave us more confidence in the iconography, text changes, and designs for smaller screens (where the experience was limited).

 Survey